borntofrappe/game-development/Games/Space Invaders/README.md

 ## Updates

-- [x] allow to change the speed of the aliens (press s to test the feature)
+- [x] fix horizontal and vertical position when returning from the pause state.
+Previously, the code would consider only the horizontal dimension

-- [ ] Fix the horizontal scroll so that the aliens change direction only when the first/last _available_ column approaches the window's edges.
+- [x] Fix the horizontal scroll so that the aliens change direction only when the first/last _available_ column approaches the window's edges.
 In the current version, the game considered a bounce with the first/last column regardless of whether the aliens in said column existed or not

 - [ ] Allow the aliens to fire back at random